Youths set the pace.

 When visited the Supreme Council secretariat, the ongoing peace move was the chorus in the mouth of most of them.

 Some of them even alleged that all the principal officers had collected #10M to sell the workers to General Executive Council.

-The Publicity director of the Council Pastor Ayantoye who was passionately coursing those offices promised to do everything to ensure that the process was not successful
+The Publicity director of the Council Pastor Ayantoye who was passionately coursing those officers promised to do everything to ensure that the process was not successful